Cosmo-Tech/azure-sample-webapp/doc/scenarioParameters.md

 ];
 ```

-- Open <path_to_your_app>/src/config/ScenarioParameters.js
-- Add the config associated to your new tab
+Open [src/config/ScenarioParameters.js](../src/config/ScenarioParameters.js) and add the config associated to your new tab

 ```
 {